 Course taught primarily online.
 Students will attend an introductory class on campus and access instructional materials upon returning home at hours that suit their own schedules.
 This instruction may include lectures recorded by their professor, podcasts, documentaries, and discussion posts.
 Readings and assignments will be available via AU's Blackboard platform.
 Professors remain accessible to student questions for 30 days after the on-campus segment.

-Course Description: Strong, effective communication skills are necessary in all aspects of your life.
-Though the focus of this course will be on preparation, examination, organization, and delivery aspects of the live presentation versus acting for the camera.
+Course Description: Public Speaking is a critical component of successful leaders.
+In today's world, the ability to present one's thoughts clearly is key to success.
+Whether you choose to join the Peace Corps or work in a Fortune 500 company, understanding the value of storytelling and public speaking will differentiate you from your colleagues and peers.
+For many, public speaking is daunting; for a few, it comes naturally.
+But like most things, with a few tricks of the trade and a lot of practice, we can all become confident and effective public speakers.
+The focus of this course will be on preparation, examination, organization, and delivery aspects of public speaking.
 The skills you build will also be applicable to other areas of your life.
 The readings, course activities, and course projects are created to strengthen your skills.
 Active listening will be examined as a fundamental prerequisite for effective and efficient public communication.
-This will include making ongoing efforts to learn from our experiences during the time in this NSLC program and through deliberate critiques; these activities will improve our communication skills.
+We will make ongoing efforts to learn from our experiences during the time in this NSLC program and through deliberate critiques; all of these activities will improve our communication skills.